Kona Diving Pictures with Kona Honu Divers

 Our island also lies in the shadow of the other islands.
 When we receive the northwest swell that is common during the winter time it is often a much smaller version than that experienced on the other islands.

 We are also on the leeward side of the Big Island of Hawaii.
 This means that we are often sheltered from the occasional strong winds that visit us.
 While it may be windy up north or down south here in Kona it will be calm and clear.
+There is a protected eddy that forms on the western side of Hualalai mountain.
+This means calm water and easy conditions.

 The rough lava rock can mean difficult shore diving conditions.
 Most divers choose to dive Kona by boat for the convenience and amenities it provides.
 Scuba diving Hawaii also includes a guide to help you find critters and tour the best parts of the reef.
 This means your sure to see all of the best parts of the reef.